LacunaOmnibus/MontyLacuna/README.md

     - get_new_building()
     - get_status()
     - repair_list()
+    - rearrange()
     - MyBody attributes are now objects, not dicts, and surface_type actually works.
   - I've been working down the documentation top-to-bottom, NOT the code.
-The code is in a different order than the docu is, so pick up by working down the docs from rearrange_buildings() (which isn't done yet).
+The code is in a different order than the docu is.
 - Captcha
 - Clients
 - Empire